|

 FRIB Estimated Rates

-The projected intensities of beams at FRIB are online at
+The projected beam intensities at FRIB are available online at

 Tools for COSY and LISE++ from Mauricio Portillo